-3 Ways to Elevate Your Nonprofit Marketing Strategy
+5 Ways to Elevate Your Nonprofit Marketing Strategy

-5 Minute Read
+7 Minute Read

-3 Ways to Elevate Your Nonprofit Marketing Strategy
+Elevating Your Nonprofit Strategy

 Nonprofit professionals already know it’s important to get their organization noticed, but those just getting started with marketing may be unsure what their first steps are.
-To help your nonprofit develop a new marketing strategy, here are three tips you can use to begin elevating your efforts.
+To help your nonprofit develop a new marketing strategy, here are five tips you can use to begin elevating your efforts.

 1. Define your target audiences.